CWC Groups

 Closed vs. Open Groups

-A support group for survivors of violence that is available to and affirming of people of all sexual orientations and gender identities.
-This group aims to foster connections among survivors of violence and focus on supporting one another in healing.
-Participants will engage in art-based activities and facilitated dialogue.
+A support group for students who have experienced relationship abuse and/or sexual assault.
+It is available to and affirming of people of all sexual orientations and gender identities.
+This group aims to foster connections and focus on supporting one another in healing.
+The focus may shift from quarter to quarter.
+Participants can expect to engage in facilitated dialogue and art-based strategies.

 Facilitator: Deidre Evans, MSW